maxsitt/insect-detect-docs/docs/software/programming.md

 # Print number and path of saved frames to console
 frames_hq = len(list(Path(f"{save_path}/HQ_frames").glob("*.jpg")))
 if not args.save_lq_frames:
-    print(f"Saved {frames_hq} HQ frames to {save_path}.")
+    print(f"Saved {frames_hq} HQ frames to {save_path}.") # (2)!
 if args.save_lq_frames:
     frames_lq = len(list(Path(f"{save_path}/LQ_frames").glob("*.jpg")))
     print(f"Saved {frames_hq} HQ and {frames_lq} LQ frames to {save_path}.")

 ```

+1. You can increase the capture frequency in this line, e.g. if you want to
+    only save a frame every 10 seconds, every minute etc. Keep in mind that
+    the image processing will take some time and test different values until
+    the frames are saved with your desired time interval.
+2. If you are running this script automatically, you can also write this
+    info to a log file.
+Check the [monitoring script](#automated-monitoring-script)
+    and copy the lines at the beginning to create a logger.

 ---

-## Still image capture
+## Still capture

-The following Python script enables the capture of images at the highest
+The following Python script enables the capture of still frames at the highest
 possible resolution of the
 [supported sensors](https://docs.luxonis.com/projects/hardware/en/latest/pages/articles/supported_sensors.html){target=_blank}
-at a specified time interval (e.g. every 2 seconds).
+at a specified time interval (e.g. every second).
 This will lead to a bigger
 field of view (FOV), compared to the other scripts where the camera is set to
 4K resolution.
 You can find more information on sensor resolution and image
 types at the